 Unsecured Pools

-If you have a swimming pool in your yard, then pool security and safety need to be your number one concern.
-This is especially true if you have pets or children.
-Take the time to invest in safety features like a secure fence and a self-closing gate around the perimeter of the pool, as well as a pool cover for when it’s not in use.
-You might even want to install some non-slip surface around the edge of the pool so that you don’t have to worry about people slipping after getting out of the water.
+If you have a swimming pool in your yard, then pool security and safety should be one of your top concerns.
+This is especially true if you have pets, children, or frequent visitors.
+Take the time to invest in safety features like a secure fence, a self-closing and self-latching gate, and a pool cover for when the pool is not in use.
+You may also want to install a non-slip surface around the edge of the pool to reduce the risk of falls when people are getting in and out of the water.

 Damaged Trees